auntyemman/observability/README.md

 ## Overview

 This repository showcases a complete **observability strategy** implemented in a **NestJS application** with PostgreSQL.
-The observability stack includes **application metrics, business metrics, HTTP and error metrics, infrastructure-level metrics, logging, tracing, monitoring, and alerting** using Prometheus, Grafana, Loki, and Alertmanager.
+The observability stack includes **application metrics, business metrics, HTTP and error metrics, infrastructure-level metrics, logging, tracing, monitoring, and alerting** using Prometheus, Grafana, and Alertmanager.

 ---

 ## 🔥 Observability Strategy

 Observability is implemented across **three main layers**:

 1. **Application Metrics** – Collected using Prometheus metrics and custom instrumentation.
 2. **Infrastructure Metrics** – Monitored via `node_exporter` and `postgres_exporter`.